 Pests are plants, animals, insects, or any living organism that prevents humans from functioning properly.
-It also destroys properties and can pose great threat to human health.
+It also destroys properties and can pose a great threat to human health.

 In California, there are also pests that thrive in the country based on its weather, environment, and geographic location.

 To help you identify which pests your homes are most vulnerable to, here is a list of the most common vexations:

 Ants have various species, some of them bite while others just love to hang out in your closet and chew on your clothes.